SP23-CSCE482/vader-sc/README.md

 // Generated:
 /*******************************************************************************
 *
-*   This function checks if the queue is full.
+*   This function pops the first element from the queue.
-*   If it is, then it sets the finnishFlag to true.
 *
 * Inputs:
-*   finnishFlag - a flag to indicate if the queue is full
+*   inpElement - the element to pop from the queue
+*
+* Outputs:
+*   none
 *******************************************************************************/

 threadObject* ThreadsafeQueue::pop(){